grummerd/inkscape-kids-tutorial-sundown-sky/README.md

 **The point is to burn into muscle memory how to:**

 - combine two objects
-- Use a 2nd object to cut pieces from the another object
+- Use a 2nd object to cut pieces from another object

 ## Why is it important to teach kids computers?